 A joint report, Managing Delivery Risks in the River Murray System, was published in November 2020 that presents key findings from recent studies about these risks and the actions needed to support governments and water users to manage them.

-The Department of Environment Land Water and Planning has prepared a fact sheet that summarises the key elements of this report to help water users and communities better understand delivery risks in the River Murray System, what’s changing and the actions needed to help governments and water users respond to these risks.
+The Department of Energy, Environment and Climate Action has prepared a fact sheet that summarises the key elements of this report to help water users and communities better understand delivery risks in the River Murray System, what’s changing and the actions needed to help governments and water users respond to these risks.

 Victoria is working with the other River Murray governments to make sure water users are better informed about their delivery risks, including the latest information about risks in this report, so they can consider these in managing their business risks.

-The Department of Environment, Land, Water and Planning, in collaboration with the Murray-Darling Basin Authority consulted with various key Commonwealth, cross-jurisdiction and Victorian stakeholders, and Traditional Owners about delivery risks in the River Murray earlier this year.
+The Department of Energy, Environment and Climate Action (then DELWP), in collaboration with the Murray-Darling Basin Authority consulted with various key Commonwealth, cross-jurisdiction and Victorian stakeholders, and Traditional Owners about delivery risks in the River Murray in 2020.
 Feedback from Victorian stakeholders and Traditional Owners during this consultation has been captured in a Report and Snapshot.

 The What We Heard Report provides context about key themes that were raised and discusses the next steps for the Victorian Government.
 The What We Heard Snapshot is a summary of the report and outlines the engagement approach, the key themes raised during the consultation and the next steps.

-Climate change will further decrease supply due to less rainfall and increase demand due to warmer weather – this is expected to further exacerbate delivery risks in the Murray downstream of Barmah.
+Climate change will further decrease supply due to less rainfall and increased demand due to warmer weather – this is expected to further exacerbate delivery risks in the Murray downstream of Barmah.

 A high-level summary of the changes is presented in the figure below.

-In addition to working with the other River Murray governments to make sure delivery risk are minimised, Victoria has taken the following actions:
+In addition to working with the other River Murray governments to make sure delivery risks are minimised, the Victorian government:

 More information on these changes can be found in a series of reports prepared and commissioned jointly by the Murray-Darling Basin Authority (MDBA), Victoria, New South Wales and South Australia to better understand and manage delivery risks.
 These include: